NikitaBonachev/http-api-files/README.md

 upload_file: file
 ```
 Return ID of new file.
-Example response:
+Response example:
 ```
 {"id":"3"}
 ```
 * **Update file by ID.**
-This method update only content of a file.
-The name will be the same (may be it's a little bit wrong to use POST here).
+This method updates only content of a file.
+The name will be the same (perhaps it's a little bit wrong to use POST here).
 ```
 POST /files/{{id}}/content
 Headers: